 The cool air passing over the radiator when the car is travelling at speed absorbs some of the energy from the coolant within the radiator, and the large surface area of radiators allows for a relatively large amount of heat transfer from the hot coolant to the cool air outside.

-This allows the coolant to remain “cool” (relatively speaking) and continue to perform its job – keeping the engine temperature within an ideal operating window.
+This allows the coolant to remain ‘cool’ (relatively speaking) and continue to perform its job – keeping the engine temperature within an ideal operating window.
 The radiators in F1 cars do the same job as radiators on your average road car.

 F1 Car Radiators

 However, there is no space for radiators on the front of a Formula 1 car.
 That’s where the aerodynamic, downforce producing front wing goes.
 In addition, the engine sits at the rear of the car right behind the driver.
 It’s always better to have the radiators as close as possible to the engine, which is why they are built into the sidepods.
 The front wing and the nose help funnel air into the sidepods for cooling.

 Ejecting The Hot Air